Benjaminas1/Hash-Generator/README.md

 * Avalanche effect based.

 Algorithm upsides:
-Good collision resistance, avalanche effect.
+Good collision resistance.

 Algorithm downsides:
-Relativelly slow compared to other hashing algorithms (almost 2 times slower than sha256), diversity could be improved.
+Relativelly slow compared to other hashing algorithms (almost 2 times slower than sha256), avalanche effect could be improved.

 # How it works